Sexual violence is any type of unwanted sexual contact, ranging from sexist attitudes and actions to rape and murder.

 - silence about violence and abuse contribute to the occurrence of sexual violence.

 Oppression in all of its forms is among the root causes of sexual violence.
 Sexual violence is preventable through collaborations of community members at multiple levels of society—in our homes, neighborhoods, schools, faith settings, workplaces, and other settings.
 We all play a role in preventing sexual violence and establishing norms of respect, safety, equality and helping others.

-People who identify as lesbian, gay, bisexual, transgender and queer/questioning (LGBTQ) experience sexual violence at higher rates than people who identify as heterosexual.
+Lesbian, gay, bisexual, transgender and queer/questioning (LGBTQ) people experience sexual violence at higher rates than heterosexual people.

 A 2011 study analyzed data from more than 75 research reports and found that lesbian and bisexual women may be up to 3 times as likely as heterosexual women to report having been sexually assaulted during their lifetime; gay men may be up to 15 times as likely as heterosexual men to report having been sexually assaulted during their lifetime (Rothman, Exner and Baughman, 2011).